AxeMello/SIH-2025-Scrapper/README.md

 - `sih_data.xlsx`: Excel file containing the scraped data.
 - `data_hash.txt`: Text file storing the MD5 hash of the current data.

-## Logging

-The script uses Python's logging module to output information and errors to the console.
-Logs include timestamps and levels (INFO, ERROR).

-## Error Handling

-- Handles network errors during webpage fetching.
-- Checks for the presence of the table on the webpage.
-- Validates data rows before processing.

-## Notes

-- The script skips the table header and processes only rows with at least 7 columns.
-- Problem statement text is extracted from anchor tags if present, otherwise from the cell text.
-- The script is designed to run periodically to keep the data up-to-date without unnecessary writes.